Chinchón (card game): Game rules

 A player who has enough combinations may decide to meld hand cards, laying them off onto the table, whereupon the round ends.
 That can be done when the player thinks that the value of their unmatched cards, called "deadwood" in Rummy, is less than that of the other players.
 Each of the players scores penalty points equivalent to the sum of the face value of the unmatched cards left in the hand.
 If a player has no unmatched cards, that is 'Gin', they earn a bonus of -10 points.
 A player automatically wins the game if they manage to make a run of 7 cards, called chinchón.
 If the game includes Jokers as wild cards, a run with a Joker doesn't count as a true chinchón and doesn't win the game, but still allows the -10 points bonus.

 When one of the players reaches 100 or more, the game ends, and the player with the lowest score wins.

 Variations

 Conga

-In Uruguay, Conga ends when only one player remaining has less than 100 points, as all other players with more than 100 can "reenganche" with the player that has the highest score under 100.
+In Uruguay, Conga ends when only one player remaining has less than 100 points, as all other players with more than 100 can "reenganchar" with the player that has the highest score under 100.
 Also, players can only meld their cards if they have 5 or less points in their hand, unless their score is 96 or more, as melding requires staying in the game at 100 or less.
 Also, when the game starts, all but the one to the right of the dealer receive 7 cards, the one to the right is the "Mano" (The hand) and that player receives an eighth card, to which they place the least convenient card in their hand, next to the face-down deck, thus starting the game with a single card already for selection, which is commonly a 12.